WKQC

 WKQC (104.7 FM) is a commercial radio station in Charlotte, North Carolina.
-It is owned by the Beasley Broadcast Group and airs a gold-based, 1980s-centric adult contemporary radio format.
+It is owned by the Beasley Broadcast Group and airs a 1980s-centric classic hits radio format with no music less than a decade old.
 For most of November and December, it switches to all-Christmas music.
 WKQC's studios are located on South Boulevard in Charlotte.

 WKQC has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations in the U.S. The transmitter site is in East Charlotte, off Hood Road.
 It broadcasts in the HD Radio format.
-The HD2 digital subchannel airs a "70s hits" format, while WKQC-HD3 carries sports radio programming from the Fox Sports Radio Network.
+The HD2 digital subchannel carries sports radio programming from the Fox Sports Radio Network.
+The HD3 digital subchannel carries all-podcasts as "Podcast Radio US".

 The station receives co-channel interference from WNOK in Columbia, South Carolina, just 75 miles south of Charlotte.
 The Chester and Lancaster, South Carolina areas are affected the most with interference from both stations.
 Both WKQC and WNOK use directional antennas.
 Despite this, the stations' overlap causes listener problems in areas of Northern South Carolina, and closer to Charlotte on some summer days when tropospheric interference is strong.

 History

 WIST-FM

 In January 1948, an FM station on 104.7 MHz signed on as WIST-FM.
 The station was owned by Surety Broadcasting, which also owned WIS in Columbia, South Carolina.
-It was powered at 50,000 watts.

-However, few people had FM radios in those days.
 In 1953, WIST-FM went "dark" as The Broadcasting Company of the South chose to concentrate on its AM station on 930 kHz (now WYFQ), which signed on in 1951.

 Beautiful music

 On May 22, 1960, a new station came on the air on 104.7 as WYFM.
+In Fall 1970, WYFM added classical music each night from 6 P.M. to midnight because the music was not available anywhere else except recordings.
+Several months later the station changed back to its old format, with "popular music" from 9 A.M. to 10 P.M. with ten minutes of "semi-classical" and "classical" twice per hour, and "Concert Hour" and "Concerts for Connosseurs" after 10 each night.
 It was owned by Charlotte Broadcasting, Inc., and had a beautiful music format.
 By 1973, after EZ Communications bought the station, WYFM became WEZC (known by the moniker "EZ-104") and increased its power to 100,000 watts.

 In September 1978, easy listening rival WBT-FM changed to album rock and became WBCY, leaving WEZC as the city's only beautiful music station.
 The easy format continued for 14 years, although over time, more vocals were added to the playlist and many instrumental songs were deleted.